qualiu/msr/tools/readme.txt

     Get `Unique` or `Raw` Exclusive/Mutual Line-Set or Key-Set.
     Stats + Get Distribution in Files/Pipe.
     Remove(Skip) Line-Set or Key-Set matched in latter file/pipe.

-Just run the 2 exe, you'll get their usages and examples.
-Besides, some script/batch/shell files are also examples.
-Helpful scripts use msr.exe and nin.exe : https://github.com/qualiu/msrTools
-Easy to search and get colorful usages of nin.exe/msr.exe like :
-    msr | msr -it replace -e "\w*pipe\w*"         with extra key words color enhancement. nin | msr -it "regex.*capture" -U 3 -D 3       with Up/Down context.

 For example, running msr and nin on Windows: